A Luneta Mágica

-A Luneta Mágica (The Magical Glasses) is a 1869 novel written by Brazilian Romantic writer Joaquim Manuel de Macedo.
+A Luneta Mágica (The Magical Glasses) is an 1869 novel written by Brazilian Romantic writer Joaquim Manuel de Macedo.
 It was serialized in A Semana Ilustrada from March 22 to September 27, 1868 before being published as a standalone book the next year.
 It is considered to be one of the first Brazilian fantastic novels, comparable to the works of E. T. A. Hoffmann.

 Plot

 The book tells the story of Simplício, a naive and nearsighted man who fervently desires to regain his sight.
 After an optometrist is unable to help him, he seeks out an unnamed Armenian magician who can create magical lenses.

 To Simplício's delight, the Armenian magician grants him the gift of sight once more.
 However, he warns Simplício that if he gazes at someone or something for more than three minutes, he will perceive the inherent evil lurking within them.
 Disregarding the Armenian's cautionary words, Simplício begins to see the malevolent aspects of all things.
 Branded as crazy and ostracized by society, he becomes a recluse.

 Simplício accidentally destroys the lenses that reveal what he perceives as evil, and seeks out the Armenian magician once again.
 This time, the magician bestows upon Simplício a new pair of lenses that allow him to see the inherent goodness in everything.
 However, manipulated and deceived by those around him, Simplício experiences numerous misfortunes.

 After enduring various trials and tribulations, Simplício eventually acquires the "sanity" lenses, enabling him to perceive the world with clarity and find happiness once more.